Here's A Transcript Of Trump Saying He Signed The Spending Bill He Threatened Not To Sign

 We at the Department of Homeland Security work very closely with the Department of Defense, and we support this omnibus in the defense of our country.

 As the president has stated, under his leadership, he has delivered for the American people.
 This is a down-payment on a border wall system.
-This is a 10 percent increase for Immigration and Customs Enforcement.
+This is a 10% increase for Immigration and Customs Enforcement.
 This will help us improve our aviation security with some badly needed upgrades.
 And we look forward to working with Congress on additional needs that we have.

 I will say, however, that it's unfortunate that Congress chose not to listen to the men and women of DHS and those on the front lines.
 They told us how to build the wall, where to build the wall, and we will continue to work with them to make sure that the wall is where we need it, how we need it, as the president described, and to make sure that it serves the American people and serves the security of this nation.